 7 reasons why Test Engineering improves products and processes

 Like other engineering disciplines, test engineering is concerned with the in-depth analysis and methodical processes that produce high-quality results.
-Where civil engineers design, build and maintain infrastructure such as bridges or dams, test engineers design, develop and maintain the integrated systems that can test and measure all of a high-tech product’s features and functionality – at any or every stage of a product lifecycle to ensure it meets specifications and attains maximum quality, safety and efficiency levels.
+Where civil engineers design, build and maintain infrastructure such as bridges or dams, test engineers design, develop and maintain the integrated systems that can test, measure and inspect all of a high-tech product’s features and functionality – at any or every stage of a product lifecycle – to ensure it meets specifications and attains maximum quality, safety and efficiency levels.

 1. Test engineering can harmonize the entire product lifecycle

 The typical product lifecycle includes stages for product design, design validation, new product introduction (NPI), manufacturing, and repair and returns screening, so test engineers, such as those at Averna, typically work closely with original equipment manufacturers (OEMs) to develop the validation routines and test systems needed for each phase, with a focus on automation and an intelligent, integrated flow from one stage to the next, starting with the design phase.